the fresh films reviews

 Review

 It seems that some of the most creative and thematically subtle writers today work in the animation business.
-And this becomes even more apparent when Andrew Stanton turns to sci-fi with his new creation WALL-E - a genre which oftentimes has suffered from exactly a lack of creativity lately.
-What is even more pleasing with WALL-E, is that it represents a giant step for the animation genre as well.
-In here, there are no annoying overly talkative sidekicks added for comic effect, the narrative build-up is comfortably slow and unconventionally structured, and the humour is kind and understanding in the respect that the comedic source is the cute clumsiness of the title character and the satirization of the human development over the next few hundred years.
-The thematics are expectedly critical of our modern consumer society, but yet they reveal a basic belief in human goodness.
+And this becomes even more apparent when Andrew Stanton with his new creation WALL-E turns to sci-fi – a genre that often has suffered from such a lack of creativity lately.
+What is even more pleasing with WALL-E is that it also represents a big step forward for the animation genre.
+Here, there are no annoying, overly talkative sidekicks added for comic effect, the narrative build-up is comfortably slow and unconventionally structured, and the humour is kind and understanding in that the comedic source is the cute clumsiness of the title character and the satirisation of human development over the next few hundred years.
+As expected, the theme is our modern consumer society, but the film also reveals a basic belief in human goodness.
 In Stanton's view, we are naïve and inconsiderate, but inherently good.
-The Pixar universe has developed into a standard of its own, and with WALL-E the animations are astounding - in detail, colour and creativity.
+The Pixar universe has developed into a standard of its own, and in WALL-E the animations are astounding – in detail, colour and creativity.

 Copyright © 23.12.2008 Fredrik Gunerius Fevang